 Do you ever look back at a bad day and see yourself as the victim, but when something good happens you get all the credit?
 That’s the classic feel‑good, self‑protective trick our brains play.
 In AP Psychology we call it the self‑serving bias.
 It’s a staple of social cognition, and it shows up in everything from relationships to the courtroom.
-Let’s dig into what it really is, why it matters, and how you can spot it in your own life That's the part that actually makes a difference..
+Let’s dig into what it really is, why it matters, and how you can spot it in your own life.

 What Is Self‑Serving Bias

-Self‑serving bias is the tendency to attribute our successes to internal, personal factors (like skill or effort) and our failures to external, situational factors (like bad luck or a tough opponent). ” When you ace a test, you might think, “I studied hard, I’m smart.Also, think of it as a mental “protective shield. ” When you flunk, you say, “The teacher was unfair, the questions were impossible.
+Self‑serving bias is the tendency to attribute our successes to internal, personal factors (like skill or effort) and our failures to external, situational factors (like bad luck or a tough opponent).
+Even so, think of it as a mental “protective shield. ” When you ace a test, you might think, “I studied hard, I’m smart.”
+When you flunk, you say, “The teacher was unfair, the questions were impossible.

 In AP Psychology, we break it down into two key components: